kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-textarea-api/index.md

 This method cleans the textarea.

+## Slots

+- This component inherits all Twemoji Picker slots.
+You can check them [here](/docs/twemoji-picker-api/#slots).

 ## Styling

 The component doesn't enforce CSS rules using `!important` so you can easily overwrite its default style.